MichaelMcGetrick/meta-stm32mp1-custom/README.md

 https://wiki.st.com/stm32mpu/wiki/STM32MP1_Distribution_Package
 <br>
 <br>
-The custom layer has been configured to use Wifi connectivity, the on-board graphics displlay unit, and enable I2C and SPI buses for driving external peripherals .<br><br>
+The custom layer has been configured to use Wifi connectivity, the on-board graphics display unit, and enable I2C and SPI buses for driving external peripherals .<br><br>
 Details of project implementation may be found here: <br>
 https://github.com/MichaelMcGetrick/meta-stm32mp1-custom/wiki
 <br>